-- Select the words or object to which the comment will apply. - Click the Comment button in the toolbar.
+- Select the words or object to which the comment will apply. - Click the Comment button in the toolbar. - 3.
+Type in your comment in the comment bubble.

-- 3. Type in your comment in the box. - To delete a comment, click on the delete icon in the corner of the comment box. - To display and hide comments, select View > Show Comments, or View > Hide Comments.
+- 4. To delete a comment, click on the X in the upper right corner of the comment box. - To display and hide comments, select View > Show Comments, or View > Hide Comments.
 You can print your document with its comments by printing it while the comments are visible.